TheNexusAvenger/Nexus-Group-PyAdmin/README.md

     * RemovePostsFromList - A bool that determines if the bot should remove blacklisted posts.
     * RemovePostsOnLeave - A bool that determines if the bot should remove posts from users that have left.
     * RemoveMembers - A bool that determines if the bot should exile banned users.
-    * UserBanList - Same as GlobalUserBanList, but only applies for that group.
+    * UserBanList - Same as GlobalUserBanList, but only applies to that group.
-    * PostBlackList - Same as GlobalPostBlackList, but only applies for that group.
+    * PostBlackList - Same as GlobalPostBlackList, but only applies to that group.